-The lack of talent, data availability, high implementation costs, privacy and confidentiality, IT governance and user confidence building are some of the key challenges facing businesses from AI capitalization in India.
-According to the 20th PwC CEO Survey, 56% of CEOs in India said that there is concern about the country’s availability of key skills in terms of the future growth of organisations.
+The lack of talent, data availability, high implementation costs, privacy and confidentiality, IT governance, and user confidence building are some of the critical challenges facing businesses from AI capitalization in India.
+According to the 20th PwC CEO Survey, 56% of CEOs in India said that there is concern about the country’s availability of critical skills in terms of the future growth of organizations.

-Organizations find it hard not only to recruit people with technical and problem solving skills, but with the necessary behavioral and leadership characteristics.
+Organizations find it hard not only to recruit people with technical and problem-solving skills but with the necessary behavioral and leadership characteristics.
 There is a gap between aspiration and performance.
-Even with all potential benefits of artificial intelligence, people are still concerned about protecting information and are reluctant to share personal information instead of improving interactions and experiences.
+Even with all potential benefits of artificial intelligence, people are still concerned about protecting information and are reluctant to share personal data instead of improving interactions and experiences.

 India compared to other countries

 India isn’t exactly a hub for AI in comparison to the rest of the world.
-It is the third largest number (behind the US and China) of AI startups.
+It is the third-largest number (behind the US and China) of AI start-ups.
 Sadly, however, this number comprises only 6 percent of the world’s total.
-And that isn’t everything.
-We also catch up with countries such as China, Singapore, Japan, Canada, Germany and the United States.
-At so many different levels than the number of AI startups.
-The scale of R&D and the number of published research papers, investments and even policies are as high as sufficient infrastructure and education.
+And that isn’t anything.
+We also catch up with countries such as China, Singapore, Japan, Canada, Germany, and the United States.
+At so many different levels than the number of AI start-ups.
+The scale of R&D and the number of published research papers, investments, and even policies are as large as sufficient infrastructure and education.